- About Taxes in the U.S. and FAQs

 Once you've determined your tax residency status and have any/all relevant forms, you can start filing your tax paperwork.
 The specific tax forms you must file depend on your tax residency status and whether or not you received any taxable money.
 Review the relevant tax residency section below for more information on filing and submitting your tax documents:

-If you are a 'resident for tax purposes', review the filing information on the link below:
+If you are a 'resident for tax purposes', see: Tax Filing: Residents for Tax Purposes

 If you are a 'non-resident for tax purposes', review the filing information on the link below:

-- If you received income in 2018, you can use Sprintax Tax Filing Software for Non-Residents.
+- If you received income in the previous year, you can use Sprintax Tax Filing Software for Non-Residents.
 To support our international population, OIA pays for software licenses that allow most UChicago non-residents in F-1 and J-1 status to file federal taxes through third-party vendor (Sprintax) for free or a reduced cost.

 - Determine Residency for Tax Purposes